ibm-cloud-docs/event-notifications/en-code-engine-templates.md

 ## Constructing a {{site.data.keyword.codeengineshort}} notification template
 {: #en-construct-code-engine-template}

 Construct the template block.
-Make sure the template is a well-formed JSON that adheres to the Handlebars template syntax and semantics.
+Make sure that the template is a well-formed JSON that adheres to the Handlebars template syntax and semantics.

-Handlebars is a templating language that allows for dynamic content generation within templates.Handlebars can be used to customize notification messages using template variables and conditional logic.
+Handlebars is a templating language that allows for dynamic content generation within templates.
+Handlebars can be used to customize notification messages by using template variables and conditional logic.

 ### {{site.data.keyword.codeengineshort}} notification template examples